-Our surgeons work collaboratively with medical and radiation oncologists of the Mass General/North Shore Cancer Center to plan out the best course of treatment for each patient.
+Our surgeons work collaboratively with medical and radiation oncologists of the Mass General Cancer Center in Danvers to plan out the best course of treatment for each patient.
 Many women today have the option of starting with the systemic chemotherapy treatment (neoadjuvant therapy) first before surgery is performed.
 This approach may be necessary to show how effective the treatment may or may not be for that tumor or for a given person or it may be used to shrink the tumor to make breast-preserving surgery more likely.
 In many cases, chemotherapy and/or radiation therapy may be required after surgery to kill any remaining cancer cells.

 Sentinel lymph node biopsy